AndrewShmorhunGit/natalie-cakes/README.md

 ### General

 - [ ] Add app public icons as 'Bookshelf' example
-- [x] Manage imports with index.ts (images, styles and interfaces to 😊)
 - [ ] Set Up page routing in `./public` folder(optional)
 - [ ] Use "Dialog" for modals
       Have problems with React 18v